 You might be wondering how to find Sinnoh Stones, what they’re used for, or which Pokemon can be evolved with them.
 Well, we’ve answered all those questions in our Sinnoh Stone guide below.

-How to get Sinnoh Stones in Pokemon Go
+- How to get a Sinnoh Stone

-The main way you can earn a Sinnoh Stone is by completing Field Research quests, which give you stamps.
+The main way you can earn a Sinnoh Stone is by completing Field Research tasks, which give you stamps.
 You can earn one stamp every day, and if you earn seven, you’ll get a Research Breakthrough, which could reward you with a Sinnoh Stone.

 Which Pokemon can evolve with a Sinnoh Stone?